key4hep/k4-project-template/README.md

 After this, your project should be ready to run

 ### Continuous integration (CI) in forks
-GitHub disables workflows by default in forks of foreign repositories.
+If this repository is forked instead of used as a template, CI will not work by default, because GitHub disables workflows by default in forks of foreign repositories.
 Workflows can be enabled by going to the Actions tab and clicking the green button labeled `I understand my workflows, go ahead and enable them`.
 If this is not done, no workflows will run, for example, after making a pull request.
 In addition, scheduled workflows are also disabled by default and require an additional step to be enabled manually from the Actions tab.
 The workflows that are disabled will have `disabled` next to them (at the time of writing, the only one is the `Key4hep build`).

 ## References: